Energy: RES

 Recovery and Resilience Plan

-Energy Minister Natasa Pilides stated in April 2021 that around half of the Recovery and Resilience Plan (RRP) funds will be allocated to promoting the transition to green energy through RES, charging points for electric and plug-in hybrid vehicles, smart metres and energy efficiency measures in households, Small and Medium Sized Enterprises (SMEs) and governmental and municipal buildings.
+Recovery and Resilience Plan (RRP) funds are being allocated to promote the transition to green energy through RES, charging points for electric and plug-in hybrid vehicles, smart metres and energy efficiency measures in households, rooftop solar for all, Small and Medium Sized Enterprises (SMEs) and governmental and municipal buildings.

-The majority of the remaining half will go towards promoting greener entrepreneurship, through for example targeted programmes for transitioning to a circular economy, the digital upgrade of enterprises, the creation of business clusters and the enhancement of the competitiveness of SMEs in the manufacturing sector.
-Moreover, a dedicated Business Support Centre, as well as a one-stop centre for licensing commercial RES projects, will be set up.
+The majority of the remaining funds will go towards promoting greener entrepreneurship, through for example targeted programmes for transitioning to a circular economy, the digital upgrade of enterprises, the creation of business clusters and the enhancement of the competitiveness of SMEs in the manufacturing sector.
+Moreover, a dedicated business support centre, as well as a one-stop centre for licensing commercial RES projects, is being set up with completion expected by the end of 2024.
 A separate funding application is also planned for large energy storage projects.

 Subsidising RES Projects